Defective Convolutional Networks: Defective Convolutional Neural Network

-In the defective CNN, some neurons are set to be corrupted during both training and testing, and we argue that this design can help the CNN make prediction relying less on textural information but more on shape information.
-In this subsection, we provide some empirical analyses to verify our intuition.
+In this subsection, we provide extensive analysis to show Defective CNNs that, compared to the standard CNNs, rely less on textures and more on shapes of the inputs for making predictions.

-We design a particular image manipulation in which the local texture of the object in an image is preserved while the shape is destroyed.
-In detail, we divide an image into $k\times k$ patches and randomly relocate those patches to form a new image.
-A typical example is shown in Figure~\ref{RandomShuffleIllustration}.
-By relocating the patches, it is even hard for a human to recognize the object in the picture when $k$ is large.
+First, we design a particular image manipulation in which the local texture of the object in an image is preserved while the shape is destroyed.
+Particularly, we divide an image into $k\times k$ patches and randomly relocate those patches to form a new image.
+An example is shown in Figure~\ref{RandomShuffleIllustration}.
+A model that more focuses on the shape cues should achieve lower performance on such images while it is trained on the normal dataset.
 We manipulate a set of images and test whether a defective CNN and a standard CNN can make correct predictions.
 The experimental details are described as follows.
-First, we construct a defective CNN by applying defective convolutional layers to the bottom layers of a standard ResNet-18, and train the defective CNN along with a standard ResNet-18 on the ImageNet dataset.
-Then, we sample images from the validation set which are predicted correctly by both two CNNs.
+We first construct a defective CNN by applying defective convolutional layers to the bottom layers of a standard ResNet-18, and train the defective CNN along with a standard ResNet-18 on the ImageNet dataset.
+Then, we sample images from the validation set which are predicted correctly by both of the CNNs.
 We make manipulations to the sampled images by setting $k\in \{2,4,8\}$, feed these images to the networks and check their classification accuracy.
-The results in Table \ref{shuffle_table} show that when the shape information is destroyed but the local textural information is preserved, the defective CNN performs consistently worse than standard CNN, verifying that defective CNN makes predictions relying less on local textural information but more on shape information.
+The results in Table \ref{shuffle_table}, \ref{shuffle_table_append} show that when the shape information is destroyed but the local textural information is preserved, Defective CNNs perform consistently worse than standard CNNs, thus verifying out intuition.